noahzanecook/haymakers/README.md

 # Haymakers
-Multiplayer ragdoll-fighting game using Threejs.org and Rapier.rs
+Multiplayer 3D-fighting game using Threejs.org and Rapier.rs
 ## Set-up
 *Make sure you have Node.js installed https://nodejs.org/* *Clone this repository to your system*